Behind the Scenes: Building Out Miami Beach’s 321 Ocean

 Increasingly rundown warehouses in Little Haiti – the next Wynwood – are getting a new lease on life.
 Drive along its streets and you will see a lot of construction going on, as old buildings are being repositioned into new uses, including art galleries, showrooms and more.

 Our client, Innerspace Custom Closet Storage Solutions, is a perfect example of the quality of businesses that are choosing Little Haiti as their new home.
 Innerspace, which is relocating from Wynwood, is a premiere designer of organized closet systems in South Florida.
 We’re currently renovating for Innerspace a 24,000-square-foot warehouse and reinforcing the existing structure to withhold new loads for our client to move in next month.
 We also installed a glass office divider similar to those found at office partitions cheshire, which allows for a great deal of flexibility in the workplace.
-The build-out of the space includes a 5,200 square foot interior office and a unique showroom.
+The build-out of the space includes a 5,200 square foot interior office and a unique showroom, designed to reflect modern trends seen in restaurant interior design.

 Our goal with this project is to make the building relevant to the emerging neighborhood, which is attracting new businesses to the area.
 We’re already starting to see an influx of new neighbors, including a French catering business across the street and a future art gallery next door.